PetrKryslUCSD/FinEtools.jl/docs/element.md

 The  finite element set is one of the basic entities in FinEtools.

-The finite element set is a collection of  finite elements defined by the connectivity (array of node numbers, listing the nodes connected by the element in  a specific order).
+The finite element set is a collection of  finite elements defined by the connectivity (collection of node numbers, listing the nodes connected by the element in  a specific order).
 The finite element set  provides  specialized methods  to compute values of basis functions and the values of  the gradients of the basis functions  with respect to the parametric coordinates.

 ## Types